The Venerable Bede on reconciling ancient calendars and how he thought our 2 B.C. should really be 1 A.D.

 - Herod Agrippa II reigned in Judaea for 26 years.
 44 – 70 A.D.

 - The destruction of Jerusalem.
 70 A.D.

 It could be argued that Bede’s calculations amount to 1 B.C. rather than 2 B.C.

 The calculations that Bede used have a two-year variance and can be set either way.
 However, the information tends to lead towards 2 more than 1 B.C.

 The alternative for 1 B.C. is found in Bede’s “Ecclesiastical History of the English Nation”, where he wrote that Caesar arrived in Britain in 693 AUC, sixty years before Christ’s incarnation.
 This makes the birth of Christ to be 753 AUC (1 B.C.).

-However this goes against the majority of his other works.
+However, this goes against the majority of his other works.
 It changes Julius Caesar’s end reign to 45 B.C., which normally is 44 B.C., and Christ’s crucifixion to 32 A.D., which would conflict with Dionysius’ date of 31 A.D.
-This passage does set-up a contradiction on Bede’s part, but there is only one evidence for 753 AUC while there are multiple evidences for 752 AUC.
+This passage does set-up a contradiction on Bede’s part, but there is only one evidence for 753 AUC while there are multiple pieces of evidence for 752 AUC.

 When the Church recalculated this reckoning from 30 years is not known.
 It was officially sanctioned between 550 and 650 A.D.; dates after Dionysius’ reckoning and before Bede’s time.